GustavPS/Dose/README.md

 # MOVING
-**This repo is being moved!**
+**This repo has moved!**

 This repository has split into two different repositories.
 One for the Main Server (front-end) and one for the Content Server (back-end).
 The new repositories are located in the [DoseLibrary](https://github.com/DoseLibrary) organization.
 Please visist the new location for the [Content Server](https://github.com/DoseLibrary/ContentServer) and the new location for the [Main Server](https://github.com/DoseLibrary/MainServer).
-The move isn't completly done yet.
-When it is this page will be updated, but no more commits will be done in this repository.
 Future updates and patches will be at the above repositories.

 # DOSE
 <div align="center">